magnuspalmblad/addFeatures/README.md

 ![screenshot](./pictures/addFeatures.png)

 Tooltips provide additional cues on the different elements of the GUI.
+Hover with the mouse pointer over a button to see what action it will trigger.

 ### 3.1 Selecting the feature file

-Click on the "Select features (.csv) file button and select the CSV file defining and naming the features for which you wish to add a spot image to the SCiLS Lab dataset.
+Click on the "Select features (.csv) file" button and select the CSV file defining and naming the features for which you wish to add a spot image to the SCiLS Lab dataset.
+This is a feature list exported from SCiLS Lab in the CSV format, with a metadata header followed by the features, each with four values in the four columns: "m/z", "Interval Width (+/- Da)", "Color" and "Name". "m/z" is the center of the feature m/z region (peak position).
+"Interval Width (+/- Da)" is half of the width of the feature (or peak), measured from the center.
+"Color" defines the color box in the list of spot images in SCiLS Lab.
+"Name" is an arbitrary string containing the name of the feature.
+If no name is provided, all features will be named "NA" in SCiLS Lab (see below for how to automatically (re)name the features).

 ### 3.2 Selecting the SCiLS Lab dataset